-I came to comprehend the full import of these words after a prolonged talk with a number of women who I have been contemplating discussing wit.
-These are a rare category of women I have ever met and as usual they appeared to my most keenest senses arousing my most ardent curiosity leading to my compulsion to have a talk with them.
+I came to comprehend the full import of these words after a prolonged talk with a number of women who I have been contemplating discussing with.
+These are a rare category of women I have ever met and as usual, they appeared to my keenest senses arousing my most ardent curiosity leading to my compulsion to have a talk with them.

 There were about nine women and three men intently focused on hitting the huge stones into small pieces.
 Some heaps of ready stones were ready for sale.

 In more than an hour of talking with the women, it was evident that time was ripe for serious re-thinking on whether men can really logically stand to claim the unrivaled role of being breadwinners.

 All the women had harrowing tales of their existence explaining also how they found themselves under the bushes ‘dueling’ with large stones.

 The 58 aged woman looked exhausted not only from hard work but the psychological traumas of the fruitless toiling under the sun.
 Born Eveline Takavarasha, she is a widow looking after 5 children.
 This family stays in one room.